d3t0x1/d3t0x1.github.io/index.md

 ### What we do

- <br/>➟ **Topical Authority:** We signal interest in your brand with well-known industry names so it’s consistently recognized alongside them.
+ <br/>➟ **Topical authority:** We signal interest in your brand with well-known industry names so it’s consistently recognized alongside them.
 Much like the concept of co-citation, this signals that both sites share relevance.
 As a result, the co-cited sites strengthen their authority, rankings, and visibility in search.

 **➟ Snowball long-tail:** We search for ultra-specific long-tail queries to showcase demand and to further establish strong engagement signals.
 Then we ‘snowball’ and search for broader, higher volume keywords.
 Think '**Brand name + Keyword**' searches.

 **➟ User interaction signals:** Elevate behavioral signals by improving dwell time and reducing bounces on existing page 1 results.

- **➟ Branded Searches:** Increased searches for your brand to further demonstrate demand.
+ **➟ Branded searches:** Increased searches for your brand to further demonstrate demand.

  ═══════